anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

 Architecture and OpenStack Requirements
 ---------------------------------------

-“Architecture” in this chapter refers to Cloud Infrastructure (referred to as NFVI by ETSI) and VIM, as specified in Reference Model Chapter 3.
+"Architecture" in this chapter refers to Cloud Infrastructure (referred to as NFVI by ETSI) and VIM, as specified in Reference Model Chapter 3.

 General Requirements
 ~~~~~~~~~~~~~~~~~~~~

 .. list-table:: General Requirements
-   :widths: 15 15 30 20
+   :widths: 15 20 45 20
    :header-rows: 1

    * - Reference